Giuseppe Panico: Club career

 Panico is a youth exponent from Genoa.
-He made his Serie A debut on 31 May 2015 against Sassuolo replacing Maxime Lestienne after 81 minutes in a 3–1 away defeat.
+He made his Serie A debut on 31 May 2015 against Sassuolo, where he replaced Maxime Lestienne after 81 minutes; the game ended in a 3–1 away defeat for Genoa.

-On 30 June 2016 Panico joined Cesena on a 2-year loan.
+On 30 June 2016 Panico was loaned to Cesena for a period of two years.
+He then joined Cittadella on 13 July 2018.
+Continuing his career, Panico signed a contract with Novara on 1 September 2020.

-On 13 July 2018, Panico joined Cittadella.

-On 1 September 2020 he signed with Novara.

-On 12 August 2021 he moved to Juve Stabia.
-On 18 January 2022 he joined Pro Vercelli.
+In the following year, he moved to Juve Stabia on 12 August 2021, and later joined Pro Vercelli on 18 January 2022.

-On 19 July 2022, Panico signed a three-year contract with Crotone.
-On 12 January 2023, he was loaned by Lucchese.
+Panico signed a three-year contract with FC Crotone on 19 July 2022.
+He was then loaned to Lucchese on 12 January 2023.
+As of 11 July 2023, Panico has been moved to Carrarese, on loan with an obligation to buy.

+On 7 January 2025, Panico moved to Avellino on loan with an obligation to buy in case of promotion to Serie B.

 International

 He represented Italy national under-19 football team at the 2016 UEFA European Under-19 Championship, in which Italy was the runner-up and played in every game except the final.

 A year later, he played for Italy at the 2017 FIFA U-20 World Cup, scoring two goals and the decisive penalty shoot-out kick that brought Italy 3rd place over Uruguay.